Towards Semantically Enriched Embeddings for Knowledge Graph Completion: Conclusion and Recommendations

 \subsection{Critical Reflection}

-\paragraph{Ignoring semantics.} The majority of KG completion algorithms only consider the ABox (definition \ref{def:triple-set}).
-This effectively reduces a KG to a "data graph": relations between entities, none of which carries any computer-interpretable semantics (Definition \ref{def:semantic-kg}) except for the recent ones as discussed in Section \ref{sec:type-hierarchy} (to a limited extent) and Section \ref{sec:semantic-embeddings} (to a larger extent).
+\paragraph{Ignoring semantics.} The majority of KG completion algorithms only consider the ABox (Definition \ref{def:triple-set}).
+This effectively reduces a KG to a ``data graph", i.e., relations between entities.
+Only recent algorithms have appeared that treat KGs as objects with computer-interpretable semantics (Definition \ref{def:semantic-kg}), such as those discussed in Section \ref{sec:type-hierarchy} (to a limited extent) and Section \ref{sec:semantic-embeddings} (to a larger extent).

 \paragraph{Limitations of the transductive setting.} The majority of the work on KG completion follows a transductive setting, i.e., not allowing for the completion of a KG with new entities or relations.
 Only a few algorithms set in an inductive setting consider only the prediction of new entities, with almost no algorithms aiming to predict new relations.
 Limiting algorithms to the transductive setting severely restricts the downstream tasks to which these algorithms can be applied.
 For example, missing relations between known proteins and drugs can be predicted (protein-drug interaction), but transductive algorithms cannot be used to predict new drugs from the knowledge of known proteins.